spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/deploy-custom-registries/deploy-custom-registries.md

   Kubernetes combination built during EdgeForge and pushed to an image registry.
 Provider images are always downloaded first.

 - All other images.
 These images are for the network, storage, and application layers of the cluster.
-These images

-The location of where the images are downloaded from depends on whether you have specified an external registry and whether you have enabled a local Harbor registry on your cluster.
+The Palette agent decides on where to download the images from depending on whether you have specified an external registry and whether you have enabled a local Harbor registry on your cluster.

 ## Provider Image Registry